sjjsy/neronet/doc/user_manual.rst

 	- killvalue: This is the value to which you want neronet to compare the monitored variable
 	- comparator: Either 'gt' (greater that), 'lt' (less than), 'eq' (equal to), 'geq' (greater than or equal to) or 'leq' (less than or equal to).
 Use 'gt' if you want a warning when the value of the variable monitored exceeds killvalue, 'lt' if you want a warning when the variable falls below killvalue and 'eq' if you want a warning when the variable reaches killvalue.
  	- when: The value of this attribute can be either 'immediately' or 'time MINUTES' where MINUTES is the time interval in minutes after which the warning condition is checked and action performed.
  	- action: Specifies what you want neronet to do when the warning condition is fulfilled.
-The value of this attribute is either 'kill' (if you want the experiment to be terminated when the warning condition is fulfilled), 'warn' (if you only want to see a warning message the next time you check the experiment status) or email (if you want to receive a warning email when the warning condition is fulfilled)
+The value of this attribute is either 'kill' (if you want the experiment to be terminated when the warning condition is fulfilled) or 'warn' (if you want to see a warning message when the condition is fullfilled)
  	- The log output from the experiment code must contain rows of the format: 'VARIABLENAME VALUE'.
 So that neronet is able to follow the variable values.
 F.ex. in the example above the log output of lang_exp1 must contain rows of the form 'error_rate 24.3334', 'error_rate 49', 'error_rate 67.01', etc...
 The row must not contain anything else.
 - If multiple experiments have the same attribute values, it is not necessary to re-write every attribute for every experiment.
 The experiments defined in inner blocks automatically inherit all the attribute values specified in outer blocks.
 For example in the example above 'lang_exp1' and 'lang_exp2' inherit the run_command_prefix, main_code_file and logoutput values from the outmost block and lang_exp3 inherits all the parameter values from lang_exp1.
 If you don't want to inherit a specific value, just specify it again in the inner block and it is automatically overwritten.
 For example in the example above lang_exp3 uses different hyperparamz and parameter_format values than its parent lang_exp1.
 - If you place multiple parameter values within brackets and separated by a comma (like in the example above lang_exp1 -- hyperparamx: [1,2,34,20])Neronet will automatically generate different experiments for each value specified within brackets. (f.ex lang_exp1 would be run with the parameters '1 2 data/1.txt 2', '2 2 data/1.txt 2', '34 2 data/1.txt 2' and '20 2 data/1.txt 2')